 - Reflect bankruptcies for up to 10 years after their filing dates, and list other public records including some civil judgments and tax liens against your property.

 Address History: Background checks typically identify addresses associated with your name and Social Security number from sources such as credit card statements and magazine subscriptions.
 They typically cover your last seven years of residences.
 These addresses may be used to cross-check other records and may, in part, determine the scope of motor vehicle and criminal checks.
 It’s important to make sure there aren’t any incorrect entries in your address history.
 While you may be able to find this information through any of several free “white pages” directories available online, these sources aren’t 100% reliable, especially if you’ve moved frequently.

 Driving Records: You can visit your state department of motor vehicles to obtain a copy of your driving record, or order a copy online.
 If you’ve had a license from other state(s) in the last 25 years, you should check those state records, too.

-Criminal Background: Criminal convictions, imprisonment, parole, and probation will be reflected in a criminal background search.
+Criminal Background: Criminal convictions, imprisonment, parole, and probation will be reflected in a criminal background check.
 If you were arrested in the past seven years, even if charges were dropped or you were found not guilty, that may show up, too.
 If you’re applying for a position with a salary of $75,000 or more, the FCRA allows employers to seek arrest information older than the FCRA limit, but they must explicitly say they’re doing so in their background check consent form.
 Some states permit employers to obtain arrest information when hiring for jobs with salaries as low as $20,000; other states forbid disclosure of any non-conviction arrests.
 The legal services website Nolo.com has a good breakdown of specific rules by state.

 If you have conviction or disclosable arrest records in your history, you can see how they’ll be reflected in a background check by requesting your records from the courts and corrections departments that govern them.